Dirtypaws/Rabbit.POC/README.md

 # Prerequisite

-* Ensure you've stopped and released all of the default containers for Rabbit
+* Ensure you've stopped and released all of the default ports for Rabbit
 * `docker run -d --hostname rabbit --name dev -p 15682:15682 -p 15672:15672 -p 5672:5672 rabbitmq:3-management`

 ## How to Run